-With a little advance preparation, you can have an at-home spa night that is just right for October relaxation and self-care.
+With a little advance preparation, you can have an at-home spa night that is just right for autumn relaxation and self-care.

 Gather your pampering supplies: